-*Bill’s1991 Mazda Miata MX-5 NA (red)
+*Bill’s Red 1991 Mazda Miata MX-5 NA

-I’m Bill and I purchased my first red 1991 Mazda Miata MX-5 NA #1 on May 1, 1997 On that day, it already had mileage of 65,737 miles.
+I’m Zoomer-Bill and I purchased my first red 1991 Mazda Miata MX-5 NA #1 on May 1, 1997 On that day, it already had mileage of 65,737 miles.
 As of it’s February 11, 2012 sale-date , it’s total miles were 156,636.
-I acquired my “second” red 1991 Miata MX-5 NA #2 with only 57,236 miles on it, on September 8, 2011; it had 8,501 fewer miles on it than was on my first red ’91 MX-5 NA #1 when I bought it.
+I acquired my “second” red 1991 Miata MX-5 NA #2 from a very good friend, with only 57,236 miles on it, on September 8, 2011; it had 8,501 fewer miles on it than was on my first red ’91 MX-5 NA #1 when I bought it.
 Notice that my “second” red ’91 MX-5 NA #2 had 99,400 fewer miles on it on it at acquisition than my first red ’91 MX-5 NA #1 on it’s sale-date!
 Confused yet?
-I sometimes called my first Miata, my “Widdle Wed Wocket”.
-I’ve named my second Miata “Zaney Red”, after my friend, mentor and benefactor Zane, who “gave” it to me.
+I sometimes called my first Miata, my “Widdle-Wed-Wocket”.
+I’ve named my second Miata “Zaney-Red”, after my-very-good-friend and fellow Miata-phile, Zane, who “passed it on” to me.

-My intention is to drive it for the rest of my life and on into the sunset.
+My intention is to drive it for the rest of my life into that very last sunset; definitely “top-down”, on into eternity

 We’re clearly over the hump; but, there’s “always going to be more”!